riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/optimize-command-performance.md

 DotVVM 2.4 added a new experimental feature called [server-side viewmodel cache](~/pages/concepts/viewmodels/server-side-viewmodel-cache).
 This feature caches the viewmodels on the server, so the client can send only the differences between the local viewmodel and the original copy stored on the server.

-This can save a lot of data transferred in exchange for a bit of server memory.
+This can save a lot of data transferred in exchange for server memory.
 Many operations don't change the viewmodel at all (e. g. removing a row from a grid), so the savings made thanks to this feature can be more than 90%.

 See the [server-side viewmodel cache](~/pages/concepts/viewmodels/server-side-viewmodel-cache) chapter for more info.